Portable nucleic acid amplification technology for point-of-care diagnostics

 Our ongoing R&D application areas encompass pathogen detection for biomedical, environmental and Agritech applications.

 We use the powerful isothermal amplification method LAMP (loop-mediated amplification) for all our applications for pathogen detection.
+We are first to fully integrate LAMP-CRISPR in a low cost paper based microfluidic system.
+See below for more information on PLACID, our Gen3 diagnostic system.

 Our current available technologies are S-TECH and the DNAiTECH generation 2 isothermal instrument.